aimms/documentation/webui/mapV2-widget.rst

     Please note that the Latitude and Longitude must be specified by two separate identifiers declared in the model.

     The values of the Latitude and Longitude parameters must be within the geographical bounds, ie between (-90,90) and (-180,180), respectively.
 One can specify these intervals in the Range attributes of the correspoding identifiers in the model.

+    The default node size radius is 3 px.
+You can set dynamic node size to each node set.
+Just select the identifier for the Size parameter in the desired node set.
+Please ensure that the index domain of such a parameter is the same as the index of the node set.

 Adding identifiers to the option fields
 +++++++++++++++++++++++++++++++++++++++